avevotsira/dsc/src/content/what-we-do/en/8-what-we-do.md

 ---
-title: Coordinator and Promoter of National and International Cooperation Regarding Digital Security
+title: Coordinator and Promoter of National and International Cooperation on Digital Security
 lang: en
 description: Coordinate and promote national and international cooperation related to digital security.
 ---